Jarne2001/Concepts-of-Data-Science-Project/README.md

 In short, the theoretical k-or log-shaped curves are masked by the large scale, slightly skewed word list, lo and hi-checking and imperfect balancing, so all three measured search times march upward in proportion to the size of the ternary search tree.

-The plots show that a B-tree is overall slower in performance time, mostly dominated by the worst case, for both the insert and search functions for a large string dataset (50000 words), especially in the worst case.
+The plots show that a B-tree is overall slower in performance time, mostly dominated by the worst case, for both the insert and search functions for a large string dataset (50000 words), especially in the worst case which is much larger.
+The other 2 cases have rather similar performance times for both search trees.
 This goes in against the theorized faster performance time for large datasets of a B-tree, however its approach is recursive which could also increase performance time.

 # References: